 All your clients need is a copy of Acrobat Reader so they can view and complete the forms.
 Reader is free to download.

-Adobe’s LiveCycle Designer is for PC-use only.
-If you have a Mac you’ll need to install a product like Parallels to run Windows.
+LiveCycle Designer is currently PC only.
+For Macs you’ll need to install a product like Parallels to run Windows alongside the Mac OS.

-These forms act as a great starting point, and help focus ideas around exactly what the client wants to achieve, but there’ll always be follow-up questions.
+These forms act as a great starting point, and help focus ideas around exactly what the client needs to achieve, but there’ll always be follow-up questions.